Thinking about Dropping Courses or Withdrawing from a Semester?

 First and foremost, it is recommended that you discuss your situation with your graduate advisor if you are considering withdrawing.
 Please consider that there may be continuous enrollment requirements specific to your program of study that can jeopardize your status.
 Regardless of your program’s enrollment requirement, if you do not enroll for four consecutive terms, you must submit a new application for admission should you wish to return.
 More details regarding this process can be found here.

 If you feel that outside circumstances will negatively impact your studies, an approved Leave of Absence will preserve your status in your degree program and streamline the process for continuing your studies once you return.
 (Note: Even if your Leave of Absence form is approved, you will still have to submit a new application if you do not attend within four consecutive terms.)
 A Leave of Absence cannot be approved retroactively or for a semester that has already begun, so make sure to discuss this process with your advisor if you are considering this option.
-For more information regarding the Leave of Absence policy and process, please view the Graduate Catalog here: http://mycatalog.txstate.edu/graduate/academic-grading-policies/doc-leave-of-absence/
+For more information regarding the Leave of Absence policy and process, please view the Graduate Catalog.
+Finally, dropping or withdrawing can impact your ability to retain your awarded scholarships and assistantships.
+Please review the Scholarship and Fellowship policies and the information regarding Graduate Assistantship.

-International Students: For international students in F-1 or J-1 status, withdrawing from the university can affect your legal status in the United States.
-Please contact the International Office at 512-245-7966 or email@example.com for advisement before proceeding further.
+For international students in F-1 or J-1 status, withdrawing from the university can affect your legal status in the United States.
+Please contact International Student and Scholar Services (ISSS) at 512-245-7966 or firstname.lastname@example.org for advisement before proceeding further.

 Be sure you have explored all of your options before you decide to drop or withdraw.
 Dropping and withdrawing can have serious consequences for both your finances and your academic progress.

 To drop a class, log on to Registration/Schedule Changes from Texas State Self-Service.
-Reminder: Dropping is removing one or more classes from your schedule, but having at least one class left.
+As a reminder, dropping is removing one or more classes from your schedule, but having at least one class left.

 To withdraw from all classes, submit the Online University Withdrawal form.
-Reminder: Withdrawing is dropping all of your classes in a semester – going down to 0 hours.
+As a reminder, withdrawing is dropping all of your classes in a semester (going down to 0 hours).